 Stuffins!!!
 That's right!
 Stuffing baked in a muffin pan.
 How fun are these individual servings?!?!?

 There is always something fun about having your food made as mini portions.
-And of course, muffins definitely take better pictures then a blob of delicious baked bread on a plate.
+And of course, muffins definitely take better pictures, then a blob of delicious baked bread on a plate.

-Stuffing Muffins are easy to make ahead of time, which reduces some of the stress of holiday baking.
+This stuffing recipe is easy to make ahead of time, which reduces some of the stress of holiday baking.
 You can easily prep this holiday stuffing the night before.
 Just mix it all together, cover the mixing bowl, and refrigerate the mixture until you need it.

 Either way, it is delicious with gravy poured all over it.
 Man, now I am so ready for Thanksgiving dinner and all those yummy dishes.

 - Cranberry Zucchini Slaw

 - The Best Mashed Potatoes

 Love a recipe you tried from Inside BruCrew Life?

 Please consider leaving a 5 star ⭐️ rating in the recipe card below and/or a review in the comments section further below.

 *The recipe and post for Stuffing Muffins was originally published on November 1, 2012.
 The photos were updated November 2016, and the post was updated and republished on November 12, 2018.